OR WAIT null SECS

 It is widely accepted that electronic clinical outcome assessments (eCOA) are the preferred means of collecting participant data.
 In traditionally designed, site-based studies, eCOA has proven to be an effective method for capturing high-quality data while meeting all necessary regulatory requirements.
 Today, the use of electronic patient-reported outcomes (ePROs) and electronic clinician-reported outcomes (eClinROs), two of the most utilized eCOAs across all studies and all therapeutic areas, are commonplace.

-While many eCOAs are still taken during in-person clinic visits, the flexibility of the electronic platforms.
-This allows study teams to gather participant data, including regular quality-of-life measures, more frequently and cost-effectively while maintaining compliance.
+While many eCOAs are still taken during in-person clinic visits, the flexibility of the electronic platforms proves valuable.
+This allows study teams to gather participant data, including regular quality-of-life measures, more frequently and cost effectively while maintaining compliance.

 Digital collection and submission of outcome assessments are a natural fit for today’s decentralized clinical trials (DCTs).
 One of the key advantages of DCTs is the ability to expand participant recruitment beyond the geographical limitations common in site-based clinical studies.
 This allows sponsors to reach a much wider range of participants, including those living in rural areas located great distances from study center hospitals.
 This is significant, with more than 70% of clinical trial participants living two or more hours away from a study center.
 This is obviously beneficial for those seeking to conduct large, global studies while finding the most inclusive group of participants possible and is particularly useful for recruiting and enrolling optimized participant groups for rare disease trials.
 With DCTs, eCOA is useful in monitoring and managing participants spread out over great distances, as remote assessments help to minimize the number of in-person visits.

-That said, global DCTs also present specific challenges for eCOA that should be considered and addressed in order to ensure study success.
-This paper will discuss learnings and insights for sponsors conducting global DCTs and provide guidance for how best to plan and execute effective eCOA strategies.
+That said, global DCTs also present specific challenges for eCOA that should be considered and addressed to ensure study success.
+This article will discuss learnings and insights for sponsors conducting global DCTs

 The translation process should not be underestimated; such processes can be complex.
 Choosing experienced vendors to manage this process on your behalf can simplify the experience for you and reduce or eliminate any potential language-specific user issues.
 Following is an example of a translation workflow for eCOA: